NativeScript/docs-v7/ui/dialogs.md

 ### Showing custom dialog

-Start by injecting `ModalDialogService` into components constructor (this service is exported by the `NativeScriptModule` so there is no need to declare it explicitly).
+Start by injecting `ModalDialogService` into the components constructor (this service is exported by the `NativeScriptModule` so there is no need to declare it explicitly).

 We are also injecting the `ViewContainerRef` of this component &mdash; we are going to need it when showing the dialog.